manoj-r/100DaysOfMLCode/README.md

 Thoughts:
 Couldn't follow the course, need to find a different source or put more time to understand Logistic regression's formula and representation.

+## Day 12

+Progress:
+Logistic regression
+Logistic regression Cost function if h(x) = 0, when y =1, cost function is infinite h(x) = 1, when y = 0, cost function is infinite
+Gradient descent formula is still the same for logistic regression except h(x)

+Thoughts:
+Clear understanding, Yesterday I was probably heavily distracted.
+Machine Learning using Java - Safaribooks looks intersting Saw a link about python in 1 month inluding kera, numpy